-Who "counts" as an EJ community: As discussed in Section 3, defining EJ communities is a challenging task.
-Interviewees identified the communities most impacted by environmental and social justice issues as: "disadvantaged communities or DACs," "low-income communities," "Indigenous communities," "tribes," "youth," "atrisk youth," and "foster youth," "minority communities" and "people of color," "vulnerable communities," "unhoused communities," "immigrant communities" including Hmong, Filipino, and Latino immigrants, "undocumented immigrants," "renters," "EJ communities," "elders" and "seniors," "people with disabilities," "farmworkers," "Legacy town residents," and "food insecure communities".
+Interviewees identified the communities most impacted by environmental and social justice issues as: "disadvantaged communities or DACs," "low-income communities," "Indigenous communities," "tribes," "youth," "at-risk youth," and "foster youth," "minority communities" and "people of color," "vulnerable communities," "unhoused communities," "immigrant communities" including Hmong, Filipino, and Latino immigrants, "undocumented immigrants," "renters," "environmental justice communities," "elders" and "seniors," "people with disabilities," "farmworkers," "Legacy town residents," and "food insecure communities".

-Available literature concurs that these populations are known to be underrepresented in government decision-making bodies and processes and likely to experience a disproportionate share of environmental burdens and exclusion from environmental goods (CalEPA, 2021; CSIWG, 2018; Cushing et al., 2015; OPR, 2017; Liévanos, 2016; Liévanos, 2020; OEHHA & CalEPA, 2021; Shonkoff et al., 2011).
-It is important to note that not all Delta legacy towns meet all criteria that staff has elected to use to define EJ communities.
-While many Delta legacy towns have a majority of residents with socioeconomic disadvantages, some legacy towns have extremely affluent, well-resourced, and environmentally protected residents.
+Available literature concurs that these populations are known to be underrepresented in government decision-making bodies and processes and likely to experience a disproportionate share of environmental burdens and exclusion from environmental goods (CalEPA, 2021b; CSIWG, 2018; Cushing et al., 2015; OPR, 2017; Liévanos, 2016; Liévanos, 2020; OEHHA & CalEPA, 2021; Shonkoff et al., 2011).
+It is important to note that not all Delta legacy communities meet all criteria that staff have elected to use to define environmental justice communities.
+While many Delta legacy communities have a majority of residents with socioeconomic disadvantages, some legacy communities have affluent and well-resourced residents.

-Agency competency in EJ: Multiple interviewees identified barriers that are created when agencies do not understand what EJ means.
-As explained by interviewees, it is important to understand all the dimensions in which communities are underprivileged or disproportionately burdened by the environment (e.g., low-income and unhoused communities), but too often, agencies assume EJ to only be about race.
+Agency competency in environmental justice: Multiple interviewees identified barriers that are created when agencies do not understand what environmental justice means.
+As explained by interviewees, it is important to understand all the dimensions in which communities are underprivileged or disproportionately burdened by the environment (e.g., low-income and unhoused communities), but too often, agencies assume environmental justice to only be about race.
 Interviewees felt that agencies also often lack understanding and acknowledgment of tribal government and tribal law and do not involve knowledgeable staff in tribal consultation and engagement.
 Participants in the community outreach events emphasized the need for government agencies, consultants, and academic research staff to be trained on matters of diversity, equity, and inclusion (DEI) and best practices for engaging with tribes.
-Participants noted that science staff at government agencies and consultancies need a better understanding of how EJ issues connect with their work and of the cultural, tribal, and EJ policy context at their respective agencies so that these staff are not operating in silos within their own agencies.
+Participants noted that science staff at government agencies and consultancies need a better understanding of how environmental justice issues connect with their work and of the cultural, tribal, and environmental justice policy context at their respective agencies so that these staff are not operating in silos within their own agencies.

 Finally, interviewees identified systemic racism and resistance to change as key barriers to progress.
-Although interviewees noted that they sometimes see racism acknowledged in EJ discussions, they have not seen these acknowledgments translate into institutional actions or change.
+Although interviewees noted that they sometimes see racism acknowledged in environmental justice discussions, they have not seen these acknowledgments translate into institutional actions or change.
 One interviewee felt that agencies are uncomfortable with change because they think it will be expensive and don't know how to work with the populations in need of greater support.

-Representation of EJ communities in decision-making bodies and processes:
+Representation of environmental justice communities in decision-making bodies and processes:

 Interviewees also expressed that disadvantaged communities are consistently underrepresented or inadequately represented in decision-making processes.
 For example, multiple interviewees discussed disadvantaged communities being inadequately accounted for or included in climate change planning processes.
 A few interviewees also discussed representational water justice concerns related to involvement in water decision-making processes and which communities are legitimized as having a stake in water distribution decisions.
-Many interviewees indicated that certain communities-notably tribes and disadvantaged communities-are excluded from or not adequately represented in water management decision-making.
-Multiple interviewees described communities excluded or marginalized in the Delta Conveyance Project process, including tribes, rural residents, and Delta agricultural communities.
+Many interviewees indicated that certain communities - notably tribes and disadvantaged communities - are excluded from or not adequately represented in water management decision-making.
+For example, multiple interviewees described communities excluded or marginalized in the Delta Conveyance Project process, including tribes, rural residents, and Delta agricultural communities.
 One interviewee's statement illustrates this sentiment: